javanhut/Vem/docs/navigation.md

 ## Viewport Scrolling

-ProjectVem implements Vim-style viewport scrolling to ensure the cursor is always visible and to provide fine-grained control over the viewport position.
+Vem implements Vim-style viewport scrolling to ensure the cursor is always visible and to provide fine-grained control over the viewport position.

 ### Automatic Scrolling